What Is an Evil Twin Attack? How To Secure Your Devices Against MitM Attacks

 4. The network is made accessible

 The hacker will place the hotspot in an area with the most people, thereby maximizing the chances of hooking more users.
-Once you connect to the evil twin network, your data can be seen by the hackers.
-They can monitor what you do while stealing any private information they deem valuable.
-If they want, the hackers can also insert dangerous malware onto your device.
+Hackers can see your data once you connect to the evil twin network.
+They can monitor what you do while stealing private information they deem valuable.
+The hackers can also insert dangerous malware onto your device if they want.

 Evil twin attacks can be so subtle, so how can you feel safe on public Wi-Fi?
 Luckily, there are some warning signs you can look for that will signal an attack.